Pothos Leaves Curling: A Complete Guides To Fix

 Underwater

 How much water you provide for your Pothos may considerably affect their long-term health.
-Many beginners to indoor gardening sometimes misjudge the water amount required for their houseplants.
+Many beginners of indoor gardening sometimes misjudge the amount of water required for their houseplants.

 How to fix: